- What is Naltrexone therapy and why is it important for alcoholism?

 - What is the Naltrexone implant?

-- Are there any risks and side effects?
+- Does Naltrexone therapy have any risks and side effects?

 - How long should I be on Naltrexone therapy?